”Never let someone who contributes so little to a relationship control so much of it.” Geekoandfly

 When we think of abusive relationships, we often picture black eyes and broken bones.
-But while abuse often escalates to physical violence, it does not start out that way.
-In fact, abusers are often charming, attentive, and sweet in the beginning of a relationship.
-An abuser will work to make you feel so appreciated and loved, you won’t even notice he is controlling you — sometimes, until it’s too late.
-But, there are warning signs we can look out for, to help us spot an abusive relationship, before it goes too far.
+But while abuse often escalates to physical violence, it does not start that way.
+Abusers are often charming, attentive, and sweet at the beginning of a relationship.
+An abuser will work to make you feel so appreciated and loved.
+You won’t even notice he is controlling you — sometimes until it’s too late.
+There are warning signs we can look out for, to help us spot an abusive relationship, before it goes too far.

-Emotional abuse has a much higher ration of causing depression and anxiety than any other kind of trauma – even sexual molestation.
+Emotional abuse has a much higher ratio of causing depression and anxiety than any other kind of trauma – even sexual molestation.

-He will spoil you with flowers and gifts.
+He will spoil you with words, flowers and gifts.

-He will likely be the most romantic man you have ever met.
-The mindset behind this is to win your trust.
-He needs you to fall in love with him, because it is much easier to control someone who loves you.
+While you believe he is the most romantic man you ever met – he has one goal in mind – to win your trust as fast as possible.
+He needs you to fall in love with him because it is much easier to control someone who loves you.
+It is the 1st red light that is flickering warning signs.

 2. He will be in a rush to commit quickly in the relationship.
-For example: He will say that it’s love at first sight, that you are made for each other, and that he can’t imagine his life without you.
+For example, He will say that it’s love at first sight, that you are made for each other, and that he can’t imagine his life without you.
 He will sweep you off your feet, and tell you he has never loved anyone this much.
-He will insist on being exclusive right away, and will likely want to move in together, or even get married, very quickly.
+He will insist on being exclusive right away and likely want to move in together, or even get married, very quickly.
+It is the 2nd red light that flickers.
+There is no such thing as a 100% perfect fit.
+If it is too good to be true – it usually is.

 Beware of the following: